 - 8. Projected Procurement Summary.
-The current One Stop Operator is contracted from July 1, 2022 to June 30, 2023, with an option to renew annually for 3 additional years.
-The board will procure a new operator at least every 4 years. - 9.
+The following narrative provides the projected procurement timeline for the One Stop Operator for period July 1, 2022.
+The Board will release the One Stop Operator Procurement in the winter of 2021.
+A 30-day period will be provided for potential bidders to respond to this procurement.
+It is expected that by early Spring 2022, the One Stop Operator is selected and notified.
+Any required transition between Operators will occur before July 1, 2022. - 9.
 Equal Opportunity and Civil Rights.
-As identified in the response to 3.1 above, the Board has established a WIOA Equal Opportunity Officer that is responsible for grievance and complaint resolution related to equal employment opportunities and civil right protections.

-4.2 Identify the one-stop partners (required and other) authorized to provide required and other programs within the local area.
+As identified in the response to 3.1 above, the Board has established a WIOA Equal Opportunity Officer that is responsible for grievance and complaint resolution related to equal employment opportunities and civil right protections. - 4.2 Identify the one-stop partners (required and other) authorized to provide required and other programs within the local area.
 Describe briefly the role(s) of the one-stop partners (required and other).